 The vast majority of historians (not all), North and South, view slavery as the primary cause of the war, yet polls show that most Americans don’t, and young Americans are increasingly skeptical that slavery played an important role.
 One recent poll shows that only 8% of America’s 12th-graders can identify slavery as the cause of the Civil War.
 The pros are right in this case, for reasons we’ll unpack in great detail below.
 Many citizens learn fishy things in school or at monuments and museums through no fault of their own, while for others their hearts get in the way of their heads.
 It’s human nature to be more passionate about myths than facts.
 Despite America’s long military history, the only time its civilians have ever truly experienced sustained war on a collective scale is in the Southeast during the Civil War.
 That emotions are still raw after 160 years isn’t surprising and speaks to the war’s cataclysmic impact.
 Many modern Americans descend from ancestors who fought or suffered, many not realizing that they’re likely related to people on both sides.
 Ancestor worship is a universal instinct — even institutionalized in Confucianism — so people naturally want to believe that their relatives fought for honorable causes.
 But instead of confronting the war head-on, we’ve done ourselves a disservice by warping our collective memories in the name of pride and heritage.
 In the North, that warpage took the form of overlooking the region’s racism and projecting a purified abolitionist cause onto the Union’s agenda of blocking secession.
 In many southern states it was illegal to even mention slavery in relation to the Civil War for nearly a century afterward.
 Libertarian Ron Paul, campaigning in front of a Confederate flag in 2012, said “Every one of our public schools since [the Civil War], has preached and harped and pounded it into our students’ heads that slavery was the only issue involved.”
 Yet no one’s ever argued that slavery was the only issue involved and, more to the point, there’s a big difference between pounding something into students’ heads and not being able to mention it for a hundred years without being fired.
 Southern students had something pounded into their heads alright, but it wasn’t that slavery caused the Civil War.
 Northern kids, meanwhile, weren’t taught that many (not all) antebellum Northerners opposed African slavery more because it brought Africans into the country than because they opposed slavery (previous chapter).

 Today, many students have learned that the war’s causes were “complex,” which is true, but rate slavery as the third or fourth most important factor, which is flat-out wrong.
 While recognizing complexity is important to thinking historically, in this case, it’s a smokescreen for downplaying the most important factor.
 Thinking analytically can also involve simplifying by finding common threads amidst complex phenomena.
-Saying the war was about states’ rights, honor, and economics is unnecessarily complicated and evasive if what you really mean, upon further examination, is that slavery involved the right of states to have slavery, the honor of owning enslaved workers, and the economics of slavery.
+Saying the war was about states’ rights, honor, and economics is unnecessarily complicated and evasive if what you really mean, upon further examination, is that the South’s causes were the right of states to have slavery, the honor of owning enslaved workers, and the economics of slavery.
 It’s easier and more straightforward just to say slavery, and that slavery had multiple dimensions: economic, political, etc. Philosopher Friedrich Nietzsche’s quip about poets applies to deniers that slavery was the ultimate cause of the Civil War: “They muddy the water, to make it seem deep.”

 Another key step is narrowing down what we mean when we ask what caused the war.
 Do we mean, Was Secession legal?
 Why did the South secede?
 Why did soldiers fight in the war?
 Why did the North challenge secession?
 Those are four different questions with four different answers.
 We’ve already examined the legalities surrounding the immediate, proximate cause of the war: the North blocking secession and the constitutional questions that raised.
 Later, we’ll investigate why soldiers fought and why the North bothered to block secession.
 Now we’ll examine the South’s motives for secession, the most important of all these questions and the ultimate cause of the Civil War.